MichaelCurrin/hugo-netlify-sample/README.md

 View the site at http://localhost:1313 (npm) or http://localhost:3000 (yarn) .

 Login to the admin view at `/admin`.
+Note that although you followed the path for the local server, the site you view and any changes you make are actually on the remote repo. i.e. If you add a post, you create a commit in the remote Github repo which triggers a Netlify rebuild - no file changes or commits are made in the local repo.

 ## Customization tips